walchko/github-blog/source/blog/3d-printing/prusa-mk3s.md

 # Lessons Learned

+- z-setting for first layer: -1.200 mm
+- sensative to brown outs when printing from Octoprint or the SD card ... will go nuts
+    - plugged into powercell helps little power hickups
 - Temperature sensative even using normal PLA
     - Only a concern on robotic parts requiring high mechanical accuracy
     - Setting a 10 mm brim around your parts will help them stick to the bed